-The name is translated as The Golden Marsh.
+The name Kanazawa translates as The Golden Marsh.
 The story goes that: A peasant named Imohori Togoro earned his living looking for potatoes.
 He washed gold dust from the potatoes into a well, presently called Kinjo Reitaku, so marsh of gold.
 Furthermore, The city has a historic reputation for making Buddhist altars, various wood carvings and using gold leaf for decorations.
 Even today, Kanazawa supplies 99% of Japan’s gold leaf.

 The samurai district is just behind the main shopping street in Kanazawa.